rishavjha62/my-notes/inbox/2025-06-15_kubernetes-administrator.md

 >   --pod-manifest-path=/etc/Kubernetes/manifests \\
 > ```
 >
-> The other way to do this is by defining `config=kubeconfig.yaml`.
-Clusters
+> The other way to do this is by defining `--config=kubeconfig.yaml` in the
-> setup by kubeadmin tool use this method.
+> `kubelet.serive`.
+Clusters setup by kubeadmin tool use this method.
 > kubeconfig.yaml
 > staticPodPath: /etc/kubernetes/manifests